 With the holidays coming soon, you want to make sure all of your business information is accurate, like the days and hours you’re open.
 With that, let’s jump into the tips:

 NAP is an acronym that’s usually brought up when there’s a local SEO discussion.
 What’s NAP?
 What does it mean?
-NAP standards for Name, Address, and Phone Number.
+NAP stands for Name, Address, and Phone Number.
 Specifically, it refers to your business’s name, address, and phone number.
-For us, our business name is Expander Digital.
-We don’t have a physical address since we’re a SAB (that’s Service Area Business).
-Our phone number is 610-570-0909.
-When we suggest using consistent NAP, it means to make sure you’re consistent across all websites that are posting your NAP.
+When we suggest using consistent NAP, it means to make sure you’re consistent across all websites that are displaying your NAP.
 Don’t alter your name, address, or phone number and create inconsistencies.
 Always be consistent with your business information.

 Upload at least 3 images

 Users like checking out places before visiting.
 Because of this, you’ll want to make sure you offer a variety of photos for your business.
 You’re going to want to post up your logos, photos of your local establishment, and the products you sell.
 If you’re a SAB, this might seem challenging.
 For example, let’s say you’re a business that services a major city, but you don’t have a storefront.
 No problem!
 Uploading variations of your logo will help you get started.
 You could include pictures of you consulting with clients, or presentations of you delivering a talk at an event.
 Pictures like these will help create a brand association with users and hopefully create trust.